itom-project/plugins/GenICam/docs/genicam.rst

 ==========

 * Vistek, GigE, Windows: It seems that the Camera Link transport layer library (cti-file) has to be loaded by itom before the GigE transport layer is loaded.
   This is implicitely done, if a vistek cti file is loaded.
-It is either possible to load the CL cti file using a load library command in Python.
+It is also possible to load the CL cti file using a load library command in Python.